Skip to main content

 4. MITIGATIONS

-Siemens has released update V8.10.0.6 for the affected products and recommends users update to the latest version.
+PTC has released and recommends users update to the following versions:

 CISA encourages organizations to implement recommended cybersecurity strategies for proactive defense of ICS assets.